xaya/xaya_docs/interface.md

 in the background (through the same `game-block-attach` and `game-block-detach` notifications that would be sent during
 [normal operation](#up-to-date-operation)).
-The RPC itself will return the block hash that updates have been triggered for, i.e. `TO-BLOCK` if it was given or the actual current best tip.
+The RPC itself will return a JSON object that contains various information about the updates that have been triggered.
+In particular, the target block hash is returned, i.e. `TO-BLOCK` if it was given or the actual current best tip if not.
+Also the block hash of the last common ancestor of the two blocks is returned; this can be useful for game engines to decide whether to roll the detached blocks backwards or instead look up a cached game state for the common ancestor and only process all attached blocks forward from there on.

 If the requested block hashes are unknown or no valid sequence can be found, the RPC returns an error.
 In that